max-little/GRAPL/README.md

 # GRAPL
 GRAPL: A computational library for nonparametric structural causal modelling, analysis and inference

+Structural causal models (SCMs) provide a probabilistic language for describing directed relationships between random variables.
+SCMs are widely used in science and engineering to capture causal relationships between quantitative, measured phenomena in the real world.
+Two SCM formalisms, directed acyclic graphs (DAGs) and acyclic directed mixed graphs (ADMGs) have been extensively studied.
+In these formalisms, the conditions under which causal dependence between variables occurs is well understood.
+Furthermore, analytical techniques have been developed which allow manipulation of the model so as to perform causal adjustment, that is, the isolation of desired causal relationships from the SCM.
+The GRAPL library brings together the most important and useful of such algorithms in one convenient software package.
+Using this library it is possible to represent, analyze and manipulate DAGs and ADMGs of arbitrary complexity.

+## Features
+- A simple text-based domain-specific language for representing both directed acyclic (DAG) and mixed, directed acyclic models (ADMGs) of interacting variables
+- Derivation of factorized, marginalized nonparametric distributional models for arbitrary DAGs
+- Computation of nonparametric, causal interventional distributions in arbitrarily complex models with (ADMG) and without (DAG) hidden variables, where such an interventional distribution can be computed in principle
+- Various algorithms for the analysis of causal influence in DAGs/ADMGs (e.g. c-components/districts, node interventions, local Markov conditional independence relations, topological sorting)
+- Latex format output distributions which can be easily dropped into documents for publication

 (CC BY-SA 4.0) 2022.
 If you use this code, please cite: M.A.
 Little, R. Badawy, 2019, "Causal bootstrapping", arXiv:1910.09648

 ## Installation and getting started